How to prevent Cystitis?

 Don't put off going to the toilet.

-Go to the toilet as soon as possible when you need to, and empty the bladder fully.
+Go to the toilet as soon as possible when you need to, and empty your bladder fully.
 Holding it in can be uncomfortable and "stores" any bacteria inside rather than flushing it out.

 Change your toilet habits.

-Wipe front to back when going to the toilet in order to prevent bacteria from the anus getting into the urethra.
+Wipe from front to back when using the toilet to prevent bacteria from the anus from entering the urethra.

 Change the material of your underwear.